phuc4real/dafukMedia/README.md

 ﻿# dafukMedia - Music Library Management System

-A .NET 8 Web API for organizing and managing music collections with automatic metadata extraction and duplicate detection.
+A .NET 8 Web API for organizing and managing music collections with automatic metadata extraction, metadata editing, and duplicate detection.

 ## 🎵 Overview

 dafukMedia is a comprehensive music library management system that automatically scans, organizes, and catalogs music files from local directories.
 It extracts metadata from audio files and organizes them by Artist, Album, and Genre with support for both lossy and lossless audio formats.
+The system also provides comprehensive metadata editing capabilities to correct and enhance your music library information.

 ## ✨ Features